SopeIsreal/SupermarketProject/README.md

 - Countplot - Most used payment method and city with most sales
 - Countplot - Highest and lowest sold product line
 - Chart should show the product line column on Y - axis and the line parameter for the paymemt column

+## INSIGHTS
+Interpretation of values
+- Mean: The average unit price across all the stores is N20,041.96 (this is exclusive of tax), while the average quantity sold is approximately 6 units (5.51 units).
+A   sum of N5,536.57 is the average amount paid as 5% tax fee for customer buying.
+The average total price of goods i.e. including tax is N116,268.03.
+The average amount   of cost of goods sold spread across the three stores is N110,731.45.
+The average gross margin percentafe is 4.76%, while the average gross income is N5,536.57.
+Customers gave an average satisfaction rating 6.9% across all three stores
+- Std (Standard deviation): The standard deviation tells us how far apart other figures are in relation to the mean.
+A high standard deviation means that the figures     are spread out while a low standard deviation means that figures in the data are clustered around the mean.
+In relation to the unit price, the standard deviation is   high at N9, 538.06 while the mean is at N20,041.96.
+The standard deviation of the quantity is not too high at 2 units in comparison to the mean at 5 units.
+The         standard deviation of the tax is low in comparison with the mean.
+They are closely clustered together.
+The standard deviaton of the total price of food N88,518.72     which includes tax in its summation, is high when compared to the mean of N116,268.03.
+- Min: The minimum price per unit of goods sold across the three stores is N3,628.80.
+While the minimum quantity sold is 1 unit.
+The minimum amount of tax paid is       N183.06.
+The minimum cost of goods sold is N3,661.20.